gradle/gradle/design-docs/managed-component-model.md

 This feature will require some state for a given object to be unmanaged, possibly attached as node private data, and some state to be managed, backed by individual nodes.

-As part of this work, remove empty subclasses of `BaseLanguageSourceSet`, such as `DefaultCoffeeScriptSourceSet`.

 ## Custom JarBinarySpec type is implemented as a @Managed type (DONE)